Ozempic Doses Chart

 Introduction to Ozempic

-Why does the Ozempic dosing schedule matter?
+Why the Ozempic dosing schedule matters

-There are several reasons why the schedule matters.
+There are several reasons the schedule matters:

-Ozempic dosage chart (week by week schedule)
+Ozempic dosage chart (week-by-week schedule)

 Treatment Stage Weekly Dose Purpose Notes